gouravmakhija18/react-hooks-demo/README.md

 It does this by accepting a function which returns the value and then that function is only called when the value needs to be retrieved (which typically will only happen once each time an element in the dependencies array changes between renders).

+Note: useCallback returns its function when the dependencies change while useMemo calls its function and returns the result.

 ## useRef
 useRef hook is similar as state only difference is that it doesn't re-update when its value get change.